 - Data and Resource Center.

 A Trans-NIH Initiative

 SPARC is funded through the NIH Common Fund and managed by the NIH Office of the Director in partnership with NCATS, the National Institute of Biomedical Imaging and Bioengineering, the National Institute of Diabetes and Digestive and Kidney Diseases, and the National Institute of Neurological Disorders and Stroke.

 NCATS’ role in this effort is to provide program management and administrative support, along with expertise in enabling industry collaborations.
 NCATS helps the NIH Common Fund administer the awards for SPARC projects that use the Other Transaction funding mechanism.
-NCATS also provides programmatic management for awards from RFA-RM-16-009.
+NCATS also provides programmatic management for awards under the Translational Partnerships component.